 These areas are, by their very nature, moving targets, especially in the context of present fears about the accelerating rate of climate change, for example.
 The good news for electrical contractors is that by talking about these three important issues and working with manufacturers who have them at the core of their own business strategy there are opportunities for their business to grow too.
 As a consequence, end-users will not only benefit from reduced energy consumption and a better working environment, but they can also highlight their efforts in these areas and enhance their own public perception as organisations that take their social and environmental responsibilities seriously.
 It’s a win-win for the entire supply chain.

-Now more than ever, our conversations with potential customers invariably address the issue of sustainability and the impact that a new installation – from commissioning through its entire lifecycle – is going to have on the environment.
+Now more than ever, our conversations with potential customers invariably address the issue of wellbeing and sustainability and the impact that a new installation – from commissioning through its entire lifecycle – is going to have on the environment.
 And it’s easy to see from looking at some of the massive body of research in this area that this is entirely right and proper.

 For example, recent findings by global design and architecture firm Gensler highlighted the dramatic impact of the built environment sector on the climate, with existing buildings and new construction projects accounting for 40% of man-made greenhouse gas emissions and 50% of energy use globally.
 If this does not sufficiently underline the need for sustainable developments, then consider the fact that the population is set to rise to 10 billion by 2050 at the same time as an ever-greater percentage of people opt to live in cities.
-Developing and maintaining efficient buildings is going to be fundamental to meeting the many challenges that lie ahead.
+Developing and maintaining efficient buildings is going to be fundamental to meeting the many challenges of wellbeing and sustainability that lie ahead.

 With the latest LED lighting systems, it is possible to achieve reductions in energy consumption of up to 60% compared to legacy technologies, increasing by a further 30% if the new system encompasses lighting controls.